qutheory/docsv2/docs/git/basics.md

 If you already have a Vapor app, you can easily setup your repository locally.

-To do this, run the following command
+To do this, run the following command:

 ```bash
 git remote add cloud git@git.code.vapor.cloud:...